-- 4.8 Subject to any provisions to the contrary in the Articles and/or any SHA, directors must be given reasonable notice of a board meeting.
-What is 'reasonable' depends on the nature of the business to be discussed and could, in theory, be immediate if the business is sufficiently important and urgent.
-A board meeting may be called by any director or by the company secretary (if the company has one) if asked to do so by a director.
-Unless the Articles specify otherwise, there is no requirement for the notice to be in writing, but notice must include the meeting's proposed date, time and location. - 4.9 Apart from single-director companies, the minimum quorum for a board meeting is usually two directors, although the Articles may modify the quorum requirements. - 4.10 Unless varied by the Articles, voting is on a simple majority basis, with each director having one vote.
-In the event of a 50/50 vote split, which would defeat the proposal, some companies allow for the chairman to have a casting vote.

-4.11 An alternative to a board meeting is for the directors to pass a written resolution, for which there must usually be unanimous agreement among all those directors who would have been entitled to vote if the resolution had been raised at a board meeting.
+- 4.8 Subject to any provisions to the contrary in the Articles and/or any SHA, directors must be given reasonable notice of a board meeting. - 4.9 Usually any director may call a board meeting, and the company secretary can call a board meeting if asked to do so by a director.
+The meeting must be called on reasonable notice (which depends on the circumstances).
+Unless the Articles specify otherwise, there is no requirement for the notice to be in writing, but notice must include the meeting's proposed date, time and location. - 4.10 Apart from single-director companies, the minimum quorum for a board meeting is usually two directors, although the Articles may increase the quorum requirement. - 4.11 Unless varied by the Articles, voting is on a simple majority basis, with each director having one vote.
+In the event of a 50/50 vote split, which would defeat the proposal, some companies allow for the chairman to have a casting vote. - 4.12 An alternative to a board meeting is for the directors to pass a written resolution, for which there must usually be unanimous agreement among all those directors who would have been entitled to vote if the resolution had been raised at a board meeting.